 But You Still Need to Limit Sun Exposure

 Another thing to consider is covering up more.
-Unless you are a life guard or a swim suit model you might want limit the time you spend over-exposed to the sun.
+Unless you are a life guard you might want limit the time you spend over-exposed to the sun.
 Wearing loose fitting tops with longer sleeves and longer summer skirts can be a big help protecting your skin.
-Broad brimmed hats and beach umbrellas are a good alternative when you just want to relax and read a book, or play games on your smart phone.
+Broad brimmed hats and beach umbrellas are also good alternatives.

 Remember, over exposure to sun, even for short periods of time can do significant damage.
-If you want to avoid premature aging, or different types of skin cancer, then using a safe, effective sunscreen may be the best thing you can do for your body this summer.
+If you want to avoid premature aging, then using a safe, effective sunscreen may be the best thing you can do for your body this summer.